 If you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest AFL and AFL Fantasy articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

 THE NUMBERS: 30 disposals, 7 clearances, 1 goal

-IN typical early 2000’s fashion Paul Haselby’s first game of footy came in a Dockers L. Haselby himself could hold his head high though with the former No. 2 pick recording 30 touches against Geelong way back at the start of the 2000 season.
-Haselby’s high possession style of play was a feature of his game throughout his Rising Star award-winning season and he continued it for 208 games in purple before hanging the boots up in 2010.
+In typical early 2000’s fashion, Paul Haselby’s first game of footy came in a Dockers loss.
+Haselby himself could hold his head high though with the former No. 2 pick recording 30 touches against Geelong way back at the start of the 2000 season.
+Haselby’s high possession style of play was a feature of his game throughout his Rising Star award-winning season, and he continued it for 208 games in purple before hanging the boots up in 2010.